 Everyone has their own idea for a dream home and a dream location for their retirement home.
 The ideal place to retire depends on the individual and the individual's dreams; however, Italy creates a steady demand for retirement homes.

-While the modern homes are generally quite luxurious inside, the exterior often leaves a lot to be desired.
+While modern homes are generally quite luxurious inside, the exterior often leaves a lot to be desired.
 Perhaps if the architectural beauty and impressiveness of earlier homes were not so apparent, the difference would not be so noticeable.
-While older homes offer a great deal more on the aesthetic level with attractive features from earlier century construction, they may be lacking in modern amenities.
-Country homes quite often bring a bit of atmosphere to living with fireplaces and thick stone walls.
+While older homes offer a great deal more on the aesthetic level, with attractive features from earlier century construction, they may be lacking in modern amenities.
+Country homes quite often bring a bit of atmosphere to living, with fireplaces and thick stone walls.

-However, real estate in Italy offers a higher standard of home than many other European countries.
+However, real estate in Italy offers higher standards than many other European countries.
 Italians take a great deal of pride in their homes and transform ordinary features into beautiful components that offer comfort as well as functionality.

 Italian homes are generally built with the sturdiest of materials, such as stone and brick.
 White stucco plaster is popular for interior walls that are often painted in pastel colors.
 Entrance halls, corridors, and living rooms are often paved with marble.